The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 Tonsillitis, on the other hand, occurs when the tonsillar glands become infected.

-Because strep bacteria can cause large amounts of inflammation in the back of the throat, tonsillitis is a common side effect of strep throat, and the two conditions are often seen together.
+Because strep bacteria can cause large amounts of inflammation in the back of the throat, tonsillitis is a common side effect, and the two conditions are often seen together.

 When the condition is chronic or recurrent, a surgical procedure is often recommended to remove the tonsils.